For Women Scotland: Gender Representation on Public Boards (Scotland) Act 2018

 In July 2022, the group sought a second judicial review, due to a "reference to the Gender Recognition Act" in revised statutory guidance of April 2022 from the Scottish Ministers on the legislation regarding representation on public boards.
-On 13 December 2022, the Court of Session dismissed the second judicial review and ruled that the Scottish government’s guidance that "woman" includes a transgender woman with a Gender Recognition Certificate is lawful.
+On 13 December 2022, the Court of Session dismissed the second judicial review and ruled that the Scottish government's guidance that "woman" includes a transgender woman with a Gender Recognition Certificate (GRC) is lawful.